(This article was updated on 15 January 2020)

 Individuals who are CFSPs

 In locations where formal recognition of accreditation schemes are yet to be enforced, building owners and managers are encouraged to work with a competent fire safety practitioner (CFSP).
+Building owners and managers should request their fire safety provider to complete a record of opinion (see Appendix A in this document) to prove their competency, pending formalised accreditation.

 Our previous blog post on CFSPs covers much of the detail on how to identify a CFSP and what types of work must be completed by these professionals.
 You can view the article here.